yext/search-ui-react/etc/search-ui-react.api.md

 import { AnalyticsService } from '@yext/analytics';
 import { AutocompleteResponse } from '@yext/search-headless-react';
 import { DirectAnswer as DirectAnswer_2 } from '@yext/search-headless-react';
+import { FieldValueStaticFilter } from '@yext/search-headless-react';
+import { FilterSearchResponse } from '@yext/search-headless-react';
 import { HighlightedValue } from '@yext/search-headless-react';
 import { Matcher } from '@yext/search-headless-react';
 import { NumberRangeValue } from '@yext/search-headless-react';